ljbade/wolf4sdl/README.txt

  --samplerate <rate>    Sets the sound sample rate (given in Hz) --audiobuffer <size>   Sets the size of the audio buffer (-> sound latency)
                         (given in bytes)
+ --ignorenumchunks      Ignores the number of chunks in VGAHEAD.*
+                        (may be useful for some broken mods)

 For Spear of Destiny the following additional options are available:
- --mission              Mission number to play (1-3) --goodtimes            Disable copy protection quiz
+ --mission <mission>    Mission number to play (1-3) --goodtimes            Disable copy protection quiz